 Writing.Com Message Forums are a great way to meet like-minded individuals who share your particular interest.
-These forums can range from meeting places for writers who love poetry to members who enjoy movies.
-They can be used for fun events like auctions and raffles to celebrating a fellow member's accomplishment or mourning the loss of another.
-There is simply no limit to what kind of discussions or activities they can be used for, as evidenced by over 1,000+ message forums created by members just like you.
+A message forum can be for any topic you want.
+It can be a meeting place for writers who love poetry or members who enjoy movies.
+Forums can be used for fun events like auctions and raffles, or to celebrate a fellow member's accomplishment, or to mourn the loss of another.
+There is simply no limit to what kind of discussions or activities they can be used for, as evidenced by over 1,000 message forums created by members just like you.
 And each time you post in a forum, you place yourself in front of other authors, readers and fans.
 This may bring more awareness of your presence and, hopefully, more traffic to your own portfolio!

 Where Do I Start?

-So you have just signed on to the site and you are not quite sure of where to go first.
-Well, you're in luck.
+Perhaps you have just signed on to the site and you are not quite sure of where to go first.
 One of the first message forums recommended to newbies is the "Noticing Newbies" forum.
-You're likely to meet other authors introducing themselves and old members welcoming you with offered assistance on making your stay a productive and rewarding one.
+You're likely to meet other authors introducing themselves and long-time members welcoming you and offering their assistance to make your stay a productive and rewarding one.
 It is a great kick off forum to begin your Writing.Com experience.

-However, you signed up for help with your writing and have particular questions about certain topics, so where do you go for help with that?
-The message forum you just might be looking for is "Writing.Com General Discussion" As the name states, this is for general writing questions or topics and by posting there, you are likely to have other members help out as best they can.
+Maybe you signed up for help with your writing and have particular questions about certain topics.
+Where do you go for help with that?
+You might be looking for "Writing.Com General Discussion" .
+This message forum is for general writing questions or topics.
+By posting there, you are likely to have other members help out as best they can.